Issa Vegas Looks Nothing Short Of Stunning In A Tight Black Dress On Instagram

 “You’re a gorgeous young woman,” one of Issa’s fans commented on the snap.

 “Wow!
-You look really beautiful, Issa,” another one chimed in.
+You look really beautiful, Issa,” another chimed in.

 Meanwhile, a third follower, who seems to be a big fan, wrote that he’s in love with Issa.

 “Damn!
 You are very stylish, lovely and beautiful.
-I love you!!”
+I love you!!” he wrote.

-The remaining fans used words and phrases like “divine,” “extremely beautiful,” and “goddess,” or posted heart, kiss, fire and peach emoji to let the model know how much they adore her.
+The remaining fans used words and phrases like “divine,” “extremely beautiful,” and “goddess,” or posted heart, kiss, fire, and peach emoji to let the model know how much they adore her.

-Before sharing the picture in the black outfit, Issa treated her fans to another hot snap where she could be seen rocking a lavender crop top that she paired with a matching mini skirt and black high-heeled pumps.
+Before sharing the picture in the black outfit, Issa treated her fans to another hot snap where she could be seen rocking a lavender crop top that she paired with a matching miniskirt and black high-heeled pumps.

-The stunner wore a full face of makeup to stay in line with her signature style, tied her tresses into a loose ponytail and accessorized with a brown wristwatch.
+The stunner wore a full face of makeup to stay in line with her signature style, tied her tresses into a loose ponytail, and accessorized with a brown wristwatch.
 Finally, Issa posed for the picture while sitting in a car.

-As of this writing, the snap has garnered more than 114,000 likes and 930 comments which proves that the model is very popular on the photo-sharing website and anything she posts instantly goes viral.
+As of this writing, the snap has garnered more than 114,000 likes and 930 comments, which proves that the model is very popular on the photo-sharing website and anything she posts instantly goes viral.

 As The Inquisitr previously noted, the 22-year-old model was born and raised in Argentina.
 Apart from being a model, she is known for being a social media influencer as well as a fitness trainer.